 If you’ve been intending to become a gardener but aren’t quite sure yet how to get started, this how-to guide is for you.

-It chronicles the steps that I successfully followed to put in my own garden this year, in my spare time, all while working hard on the Peak Prosperity business as well as traveling frequently for work.
+It chronicles the steps that I successfully followed to put in my own garden this year, in my spare time, all while working hard as well as traveling frequently for work.
 From start to finish, it was a 1-manpower project – showing that if I could get this done on my own given my crazy work schedule, most anyone can do this, too.

 To thrive, garden plants need sun, water, and good soil.
 Taking the (short) time to identify a site that offers the best combination of all three will dramatically increase your odds of successfully growing food.